code-and-effect/effective_regions/README.md

 ## Helpers

-### effectively_editting?
+### effectively_editing?

-Call `effectively_editting?` in any controller or view to determine if the current action is in edit mode.
+Call `effectively_editing?` in any controller or view to determine if the current action is in edit mode.

 This checks both that `request.fullpath.include?('edit=true')` and that the current_user has permission to use the editor.